 The Selous is photographic and displays African wilderness grandeur.
 The Rufiji river meanders through Miombo Woodland connected with streams and lakes with waterfowl, crocodile, and hippos

 A game drive along the rough roads of Selous is rewarding during dry seasons around the lakes.
 Whether bush camping or staying in lodge comfort, it is easy to make arrangements for a walking safari and have a field guide close by.

 Boat safaris on lakes or the Rufiji river is an opportunity to see diverse birds and wildlife from a differing perspective.

-The size of Selous game reserve and its remote location, it is recommended to have a minimum of at least three nights.
-Fly in Safaris and game viewing activities by lodges are popular choices.
+The size of the Selous game reserve and its remote location, it is recommended to have a minimum of at least three nights.
+Fly-in Safaris and game viewing activities by lodges are popular choices.
 For a truly wild experience, try bush camping.

 The wildlife in Selous attracts southern and eastern African wildlife, both migratory and resident with over 440 known bird species of birds.
 The lion population is strong here and a huge leopard population and home to hippos.